 2. Spread the pastry sheets thinly with lemon curd (I’m talking a scraping – you don’t want to get too gooey here!) – then scatter over half of the pistachio nuts.
 Then, take one end of the pastry sheet and start rolling it inwards and over on to itself to create a little log.
 The recipe recommended doing this ‘as tightly as possible’, however I’ve had the best results from wrapping it ‘firmly’, but not ‘tightly.’
 Take care that the rolling happens evenly across the width of the pastry.
 Repeat this process with the second sheet of pastry – with more lemon curd and the rest of the pistachios.

-3. Use a serrated knife to cut each log into eight equal pieces, make sure to use the right knife, Santoku knives and chef knives look so similar both in form and function that a lot of people wonder whether they are the same, if you are interested to know santoku knife vs chef knife review visit viebelles.com.
+3. Use a Best everyday carry knives to cut each log into eight equal pieces, make sure to use the right knife, Santoku knives and chef knives look so similar both in form and function that a lot of people wonder whether they are the same, if you are interested to know santoku knife vs chef knife review visit viebelles.com.
 The colder your pastry is, the easier this is.. and vice versa.

 4. Now, carefully place each pinwheel flat on your baking trays.
 Leave enough room between each of them because the pastry will ‘puff’ and expand.